 Board of Trustees

 The board is entrusted with the fiduciary responsibility for the college.
-In fact, the board is responsible for helping the president and the senior leadership of the college develop, clarify, and fulfill Westminster's mission and vision.
+In fact, the board is responsible for helping the president and the senior leadership of the college develop, clarify, and fulfill Westminster College's mission and vision.
 They played an important role in the strategic planning process and provide leadership, accountability, and support.

 Upcoming Board Meetings